Blossom-Chat/Client/README.md

 # Blossom Client

-This client is the user interface for the entire desktop app.
+This client is the user interface for the entire desktop app, written in HTML and packaged with electron.

 ### Want to help develop?
 - Install node.js